Overview

 ggdist

-The ggdist package enables the visualisation of uncertainty.
+The ggdist package supports the visualisation of uncertainty.

 library(ggdist)